Faculty - Library Instruction Program

 Assigning library research is an effective way to introduce students to research and library resources and to develop your students' critical thinking skills.
 However, you may not have the time to grade lengthy research papers.
 The library at the University of California-Berkley’s guide to Effective Research Assignments has some “surprisingly brief, yet remarkably thought-provoking ideas for library assignments.”

 6 Common Mistakes to Avoid

 Assuming Students Know Library Basics — Don't assume your students have experience using the library, or that their freshmen orientation was relevant to your assignment.
 Basic introductory skills may be inadequate for an upper level subject-based research assignment.

 Requiring Resources without checking Availability — Resources may change dramatically from semester to semester.
 It is always a good idea to retest the assignment before giving it out.

 Telling Your Students Not to Use “Internet Sources" — Remember that many other scholarly sources are available online through library databases and Google Scholar.
 If you do not want your students using “Internet” sources, explain why resources (ex: Wikipedia, commercial websites) are not allowed.

 Leaving the Library out of the Loop — We need to know what you know.
-Send a copy of your assignment or list of resources to the library to keep at the Reference Desk so that librarians can refer to it as questions arise.
+Send a copy of your assignment or list of resources to the library to keep at the Research Help Desk so that librarians can refer to it as questions arise.

 And Finally...Not using Course Reserve — Tell your students they are “on reserve at the Circulation Desk” instead of just saying they are “at the library”.